agesmundo/BTagger/README.txt

 //(I recommend to set up an Eclipse project)
 //This test is done a small portion of the Conll-2000 corpus
 //The task is Noun-Phrase-Chunking given as input Words and POS tags
+//For more info write me at : andrea.gesmundo@gmail.com

 //0 PULL GIT REPO
 mkdir BTagger